 I am being guided by the incredible wealth of our native mythology and folktales, the sacred sites, stone circles and caves, and our ancient Goddesses whilst learning how to belong to the land and the waterways.

 I seek to bring the mythic women of our past, the practices of our ancient traditions and the stories of our ancestors into the spaces that I hold and facilitate, whilst reimagining how we gather in these times of collective uncertainty and transition.

 What do I do?

 Through sitting in Circle I have witnessed the significant disconnection from self, body and story that women have gone through.
 Continually ignored, and written out of history, it is my desire to bring us back to our stories, myths and ritual practices, and to create new ones, through Women’s Circles.

-I believe that we can do that by exploring our lineage and connecting with the land we are on, bringing ritual and ceremony into our daily lives, cherishing each other’s stories and working with myth and folktales, learning herstory*, deepening our capacity to hold space for ourselves and others, living in alignment with the principles of Circles, and asking “what does it mean to be a Circle Holder in these wild times?”.
+I believe that we can do that by exploring our lineage and connecting with the land we are on, bringing ritual and ceremony into our daily lives, cherishing each other’s stories and working with myth and folktales, learning herstory*, deepening our capacity to hold space for ourselves and others.

-I am devoted to co-creating a movement of mythic hearted Circle Holders and community gatherings which are rooted in the Circle Holder’s ancestral wisdom traditions and cultural heritage, and grounded in social justice, equity and intersectional feminism**.
+I am devoted to co-creating a movement of Women’s Circles and community gatherings which are rooted in the Circle Holder’s ancestral wisdom traditions and cultural heritage, and grounded in social justice, equity and intersectional feminism**

 *I use the term “herstory” to signify a feminist perspective that includes the role of women in our past, whilst recognising the need for a term that includes all who have been marginalised or forgotten by the history books.